How Industrial Automation Prepares Your Warehouse for the Future

 Process Automation: Your warehouse contains endless amounts of data, but how you collect and analyze that information significantly impacts warehouse efficiency.
 Process automation includes all of the equipment, hardware and software used to create a snapshot of a warehouse’s status.
 Warehouse inventory, for example, is faster to process with a system of bar codes, scanners and automated computer programs in place.

-Hard Automation: The automated robotic systems in a warehouse are referred to as hard automation.
+Hard Automation: The industrial robots in a warehouse are referred to as hard automation.
 These systems make sense for warehouses with high-volume needs, as they reduce the manual labor necessary for a business.
 Without the need for time-consuming tasks once handled by humans, businesses that utilize hard automation can quickly streamline their operations.

 You might be aware of warehouse automation, but do you know the impact it will make on your company?
 Warehouse automation technology often surpasses business owners’ expectations.
 Here are three reasons why:

 1. Greater productivity

 Automating the most mundane tasks of warehouse operations will always mean an increase in productivity.
 Lag time created by human-operated tasks — fulfillment, for instance — has now been almost completely eliminated by robotics, moving more product through the chain at a faster rate.

 As materials, and ultimately products, are tracked with customized automation systems, managers are now empowered to meet greater demand and significantly shorten the order-to-cash cycle.